What are the Cheapest Menstrual Cups?

 It’s hard to tell whether or not the cheaper menstrual cups are good, or not because of the lack of real reviews.
 My advice is to always wait another year or two until some real reviews come up and then you’ll be able to make a more informed decision.

 It’s simply too early to tell right now.
-In that year or two, you might even find that the cup is no longer being sold.
-Many of these cheap period cups come and go.
+In that year or two, you might even realize that the cup is no longer being sold.
+Many of these cheap ones come and go.

-You’ll usually find that the cheap cups start out with a very high user rating of 4.7 or 4.8/5.
+You’ll usually see that the cheap cups start out with a very high user rating of 4.7 or 4.8/5.
 This is because it’s easy for companies to buy reviews.

 However, once real reviews start to come in, the user rating takes a nosedive.
-Most people aren’t happy with these very cheap cups because they’re often too flimsy to insert correctly.
+Most people aren’t happy with these very cheap cups because they’re often too flimsy to put in correctly.

 Leaking is a huge problem with the vast majority of cheap menstrual cups.
-If it’s too flimsy, it’s very difficult to get the cup to open once it’s inside of you.
+If it’s too thin, it’s very difficult to get the cup to open once it’s inside of you.

 With the more expensive menstrual cups, you’ll get a complete set of instructions for insertion and removal, tips for cleaning and also a cloth storage bag.
 It’ll come in a nice box too.
 It’s entirely suitable for giving as a gift to somebody.

-I’ve read reviews about some of the cheap menstrual cups where the cup came, by itself, in a vacuum packed bag.
+I’ve read reviews about some of them where the cup came, by itself, in a vacuum packed bag.
 That was it!
 No instructions, no box, no storage bag.

 I personally like to support companies who put money into research about women’s health.
-Companies like Moon Cup and Diva Cup are leading the way in researching about feminine hygiene and they actively advocate for women.
+The Moon Cup and Diva Cup are leading the way in researching about feminine hygiene and they actively advocate for women.

 One of my new favourite cups is the Ruby Cup.
 For every menstrual cup that they sell, in store or online, they donate one cup to a person in need.
 Menstrual cups in the hands of people in developing countries means fewer days or work or school missed.
 This in turn means great economic advantages.
-We wish that more menstrual cup companies would follow suit.
+We wish that more of them would follow suit.

 The cheap menstrual cups made in China?
 You could say none of these things for them.